mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_stream_privatelink_endpoint/confluent_dedicated_cluster/README.md

 # MongoDB Atlas Provider - AWS Confluent Privatelink for Streams

-This example shows how to use AWS Confluent Privatelink for Streams with a dedicated Confluent Cluster.
+This example shows how to use AWS Confluent Privatelink for Atlas Streams with a dedicated Confluent Cluster.

 You must set the following variables: